Discover practical ways to fix any flaws & weaknesses in your website!

 When you search for your brand name in Google, does your website show up in the search results?
 If the answer is no, there might be an issue with your indexation.
 As far as Google is concerned, if your pages aren’t indexed, they don’t exist — and they certainly won’t be found on the search engines.

-• ✔️ If the results are different than you expected in any way, verify that your important website pages are not blocked by your robots.txt file (see #4 on this list).
+✔️ If the results are different from what you expected in any way, verify that your important website pages are not blocked by your robots.txt file (see #4 on this list).
 You should also verify you haven’t mistakenly implemented a NOINDEX meta tag (see #5 on this list).

 #3 No XML Sitemaps

-XML sitemaps help Google search bots understand more about your site pages, so they can effectively and intelligently crawl your site.
+XML sitemaps help Google search bots understand your site pages better, so they can crawl your site more effectively and intelligently.

 #4 Missing or Incorrect Robots.txt